There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Won’t take no for an answer.

-Entitled narcissists unreasonably demand that others conform to their ways, believing that they deserve special treatment.
+Entitled narcissists unreasonably demand that others conform to their ways, believing they deserve special treatment.
 A belief that they should not wait.
 In a restaurant, a table should just be set for them.
 In fast-food restaurants, their food should be ready immediately.

 They don’t feel like queuing for things and can get very impatient.
 Narcissists don’t believe they have to pay for their money or think others should pay more.